-After having a C-section when she welcomed Alexis in September, Serena had the euphoric experience of feeling her daughter lay on her chest, but then, she said, "Everything went bad."
+After having a C-section when she welcomed Alexis in September 2017, Serena had the euphoric experience of feeling her daughter lay on her chest, but then, she said, "Everything went bad."
 She went on to explain that because of her history of blood clots, she immediately knew something was wrong when she began experiencing shortness of breath.
-Due to her surgery, Serena wasn't taking her normal medication to keep the clots under control, which made her worry about having another pulmonary embolism (a life-threatening condition when blood clots travel to the lungs).
+Due to her surgery, Serena wasn't taking her normal medication to keep the clots under control, which made her worry about having another pulmonary embolism (a life-threatening condition that occurs when blood clots travel to the lungs).
 She knew she needed a CT scan, but the doctors didn't listen and ordered a doppler instead.
 When nothing showed up on the ultrasound, she begged the doctors for a CT scan, and sure enough, she was right — Serena had several blood clots making a home in her lungs.

 She also revealed that a side effect of her pulmonary embolism was violent coughing, which caused her C-section incision to open.
 When she returned to surgery, the doctors found that a hematoma, which is a swelling of clotted blood, had submerged into her abdomen.
 Finally, Serena had to endure yet another surgery where doctors placed a filter into a major vein to prevent more clots from migrating to her lungs.
 The athlete then spent the next several weeks recovering.